 2. Logic and Number Systems - 5 Lectures, 1 Practical

 Logic functions; notation; truth tables; Boolean relationships; De Morgan's theorem.
 Implementation: combinational logic and sequential logic.
 Binary arithmetic and its relationship to logic.

 3. Basic Computer Hardware - 5 Lectures

 Principal components of a microprocessor based system; CPU; RAM; ROM; I/O; buses.
 Memory organisation: memory maps; memory decoding.
 Bus timing; synchronous and asynchronous operation.

 Bus transactions.
-Programme execution.
+Machine code.
 Internal architecture of a microprocessor: MBR, MAR, ALU, IR, PSR, control unit; interrupts; direct memory access (DMA).
 Mass storage devices.
 Cache memory.

 Concept of a microprocessor family; CISC and RISC; single-chip processors.

 Ronald J. Tocci and Frank J. Ambrosio.
 (2000) Microprocessors and Microcomputers: Hardware and software..
 5th.
 Prentice Hall ISBN 0130104949